 Science 205 is a laboratory-based course with emphases on the mastery and application of physical science concepts as delineated in A Framework for K-12 Science Education published by the National Research Council in 2012.
-Completions of a JASON Project unit, an all-day NASA IV&V and/or Robert C. Byrd Institute engineering workshop, and a PASCO workshop are required.
-Counts as a General Studies requirement for Elementary Education Majors.
 (Required laboratories included)

 Prerequisites: SCNC 105 and eligible to enroll in MATH 115.